 The topography as defined by the TRAC MLS2 Scenario is a hilly/rugged area in a temperate climate with a mix of field and forest.
 This terrain, while playing to the mechanized infantry in many respects, also supports light infantry defenders with advanced weapons such as MANPADS, heavy mortars, and heavy armor support.

-The terrain, as modeled within MANA, is a 30 kilometers width and 40 kilometers depth.
-It is challenging with cover for infantry as well as wide-open areas conducive to employment of long range weapons.
-The blend of various terrains provides for high speed movement for combat vehicles and cover and possibilities for fighting positions.
+The terrain, as modeled within MANA, is a 30 kilometers wide and 40 kilometers deep.
+It is challenging, with cover for infantry as well as wide-open areas conducive to employment of long range weapons.
+The blend of various terrains provides for high speed movement for combat vehicles, as well as cover and possibilities for fighting positions.
 It provides mechanized forces the ability to move at high speed from north to south from generally open fields and rolling terrain to forests in the south.
-The southern extent of the operation area is modeled as dense vegetation with high a concealment factor and a medium cover factor.
-This terrain restricts sensor detection rates for agents and because of narrow canyons, vehicles have only limited access.
+The southern extent of the operation area is modeled as dense vegetation with a high concealment factor and a medium cover factor.
+This terrain restricts sensor detection rates for agents and because of narrow canyons; vehicles have only limited access.
 This terrain provides excellent cover and concealment for defenders.
 The southern reaches are utilized by the Red forces to increase their effective combat strength.

-The Red force defensive positions are shown in Figure 7.
-Red forces using surprise, attack the Blue forces from fortified concealed positions at close range.
-Their objective is to inflict as many casualties as possible on the Blue force and stop or slow the Blue force attack speed.
+The Red Force defensive positions are shown in Figure 7.
+Red Forces using surprise attack the Blue Forces from fortified concealed positions at close range.
+Their objective is to inflict as many casualties as possible on the Blue Force and stop or slow the Blue Force attack speed.
 (Treml)

-A detachment of Red infantry (infantry group 1) has the advantage of emplaced IEDs to fortify northern position during the initial phase of the defense.
-When the Blue force reaches the southernmost minefield, Red infantry (infantry group 2) will attack with 60-mm mortars, Milan anti-tank missiles, and indirect fire support from the 120-mm mortar section.
-While the infantry and mortar have the Blue force pinned, the T90-M tank platoon will move forward and counterattack to destroy Blue forces.
+A detachment of Red infantry (Infantry Group 1) has the advantage of emplaced IEDs to fortify northern position during the initial phase of the defense.
+When the Blue Force reaches the southernmost minefield, Red infantry (Infantry Group 2) will attack with 60-mm mortars, Milan anti-tank missiles, and indirect fire support from the 120-mm mortar section.
+While the infantry and mortar have the Blue Force pinned, the T90-M tank platoon will move forward and counterattack to destroy Blue Forces.
 A SA-18 Surface-to-Air Missile (SAM) team will provide single layer air defense.

-Infantry group 3 will be dug in at the southernmost point along the corridor of the Blue advance.
-They will intercept and engage any surviving Blue force elements that break through the ambush position with light arms.
+Infantry Group 3 will be dug in at the southernmost point along the corridor of the Blue advance.
+They will intercept and engage any surviving Blue Force elements that break through the ambush position with light arms.
 Red company headquarters (HQ) will coordinate fire requests and provide battlefield information.

 All forces will fight out of prepared defensive positions and will use the advantage of surprise.
-The intention is to inflict as many casualties as possible and defend successfully against Blue forces.
-(Treml)
+The intention is to inflict as many casualties as possible and defend successfully against Blue Forces.
+We follow Treml’s storyline in developing these scenarios.